 - 1. Explain to your learners that today you are going to talk about the difference between "sex" and "sexuality."
-You will also talk about how to show affection in a relationship in ways other than sexual intercourse. - 2.
+You will also talk about how to show affection in a relationship in ways other than having a sexual relationship. - 2.
 Ask your learners to form small groups depending on class size.
 You will need at least five groups.